 Subscribe for free to get new chapters.

-Here’s a rough outline of what you get with A Slack Story.
+Here’s a rough outline of how A Slack Story works.

-• ~50 Chapters – With ~50 chapters in total, I anticipate the project will take a year.
+• ~50 Chapters — With ~50 total chapters, I anticipate the project will take a year.

 • Free — Cost will be $0 for you fine subscribers.
 If there’s ever a paid component of the project, the cash will go somewhere good.